 This career major is designed to prepare students for employment as a Respiratory Therapist.
 Respiratory Therapists work in a wide variety of clinical settings to evaluate, treat, and manage patients of all ages with respiratory illnesses and other cardiopulmonary disorders.

-This major is part of an advance standing agreement with Cameron University.
-Cameron University will offer general education, technical support, and related programs (31 credit hours) and Great Plains Technology Center will provide specialty programs in respiratory care (37 credit hours).
-Upon successful completion of both components the student will be awarded an Associate of Applied Science Degree in Respiratory Care by Cameron University.
-Successful degree candidates will be eligible to sit for the National Board for Respiratory Care exam to become a Certified Respiratory Therapist and a Registered Respiratory Therapist.
+Upon successful completion of the Associate in Applied Science in Respiratory Care degree, graduates will be eligible to sit for the National Board of Respiratory Care credentialing exam to become a Certified Respiratory Therapist and a Registered Respiratory Therapist.